This amazingly delicious keto cookie dough is made with almond flour and sweetened with stevia (or your favorite

 - Place the butter in a medium microwave-safe bowl.
 Melt it in the microwave in 30-second sessions.

 - Using a fork, mix in the stevia, vanilla, and kosher salt.

-- Add the almond flour, mixing it in with a fork and then lightly kneading the dough with your hands until smooth.
+- Add the almond flour.
+Mix it in with a fork and then lightly knead the dough with your hands until smooth.

 - Place the dough in the freezer for 10 minutes to help it set and make it easier to work with.*

 - Divide the cookie dough into 12 equal parts, each weighing about 20 grams.
 You can use a heaping measuring tablespoon for each of them.
 Using your hands, shape each part into a smooth ball.
 The dough will be oily and sticky, but not impossible to work with.

 - Insert 5 chocolate chips into the surface of each cookie dough ball, as shown in the video below.

 - Allow the dough balls to set for about 15 minutes at room temperature before enjoying them.
 But if you can’t help yourself and dig right in, that’s fine too!